 One of the main aspects of quality control is that there must be well-defined quality control standards, known as the quality control process.

-These quality control standards are in place to help standardize the production and how the manufacturer will react to quality issues that may arise.
+These quality control standards are in place to help standardize the production and how the manufacturer will react to possible quality issues.

-One of the aspects of quality control is to have a well-defined standard for when quality control issues arise and what employees can handle what aspect of the quality control issues—having a process in place of who can handle what standards also helps to ensure that only the people who are qualified can help to solve quality control issues.
+One of the aspects of quality control is to have a well-defined standard for when quality control issues arise and what employees can handle what aspect of the quality control issues—having a process in place of who can handle what standards also helps to ensure that only the qualified people can help to solve quality control issues.

 What Is Quality Inspection?